sdss/astra/docs/sphinx/tutorials/apogee-thepayne.rst

 - `weight_decay`: the decay to apply to the weights (default: 0)
 - `learning_rate`: the learning rate to apply during training (default: 0.001)

-You can `download the training set file used in this workflow (55 MB) <https://drive.google.com/file/d/1RfhkyZBKY3he6sTSM67KPQfVfMnIg_cs/view?usp=sharing>`_, or create one yourself.

 Since we don't need to make any changes to the existing `astra_thepayne.tasks.Train` task defined in Astra, let's move straight on to estimating stellar parameters.